Want to change your iPhone’s IP address, but don’t know how?

 4. Use Tor

-Tor (The Onion Router) is a privacy network that routes your traffic through multiple servers.
+Tor (The Onion Router) is a private network that routes your traffic through multiple servers.
 Any site you visit will only see the IP address of the exit node (the last server your traffic passes through).

 To use the Tor network, you need to download and install the Onion Browser on your iPhone.
 When you’re done, just use it to browse the web, and your IP address will be hidden.